Small Group Travel

 A rejuvenating escape in Nepal

-Henrietta Loyd invites you to join her on a revitalising and spiritual journey – walking, visiting remote monasteries, camping in the wilderness and enjoying some amazing meditation, yoga and other wellness experiences, many of which originate here in Nepal.
+Henrietta Loyd invites you to join her on a revitalising and spiritual journey.
+The trip will include walking, visiting remote monasteries, camping in the wilderness and enjoying amazing meditation, yoga and other wellness experiences, many of which originate in Nepal.

 A captivating blend of Hinduism and Buddhism, this Himalayan kingdom is a wonderfully spiritual place, teeming with palaces, temples and medieval towns.
 It is also one of the most beautiful lands in Asia, home to rivers and mountains – including eight of the world’s 10 highest peaks – offering incredible trekking, as well as national parks that harbour the greater one-horned rhinoceros and the Bengal tiger.